-Our current cash balance is only sufficient to fund our planned business operations through the second quarter of 2023.
+Our current cash balance is only sufficient to fund our planned business operations through August 2023.
 If additional capital is not available, we may not be able to pursue our planned business operations, may be forced to change our planned business operations, or may take other actions that could adversely impact our stockholders.